 We might like to think of ourselves as rational consumers, but we’re actually not that interested to hear that “this sausage contains 52.5% pork”.
-We want to know that they are delicious; that they cook quickly, so we won’t have to spend our evening in the kitchen; and that when we throw those sausages on the grill, surrounded by our friends, we’re going to feel like a popular host.
+We want to know that they smell and taste delicious; and that when we throw those sausages on the barbeque, surrounded by our friends, we’re going to feel like a popular host.
 The same principle applies to workplace pensions.

 The bottom line number showing how much is in an employee's pension pot is just a piece of technical information.
 But it is directly related to the kind of lifestyle they're looking for, to their dreams and hopes for the future.

 So your pension communications have to take the same approach, and 'sell the sizzle, not the sausage'.

 We create compelling communications.

 If you have a pensions message you want to get through to your employees, how can you cut through the noise and get them excited?

 Take a look at the video below to see a few examples of some of the communications packages we provide: